Patient education: Chronic obstructive pulmonary disease (COPD) treatments (Beyond the Basics)

 Bronchodilators — Medications that help open the airways, called bronchodilators, are a mainstay of treatment for chronic obstructive pulmonary disease.
 Bronchodilators help to keep airways open and possibly decrease secretions.

 Bronchodilators are most commonly given in an inhaled form using a metered dose inhaler (MDI), dry powder inhaler (DPI), or nebulizer.
 It is important to use the inhaler properly to deliver the correct dose of medication to the lungs.
 If you do not use the inhaler correctly, little or no medicine reaches the lungs.
-(See "Patient information: Asthma inhaler techniques in adults (Beyond the Basics)".)
+(See "Patient education: Asthma inhaler techniques in adults (Beyond the Basics)".)

 There are several types of bronchodilators that can be used alone or in combination.
 (See "Management of stable chronic obstructive pulmonary disease".)

 ●Short-acting beta agonists – Short-acting beta agonists, sometimes called rescue inhalers, can quickly relieve shortness of breath and can be used when needed.
 Examples of short-acting beta agonists include albuterol and levalbuterol.

 ●Short-acting anticholinergics – Short-acting anticholinergic medication (ipratropium, Atrovent) improves lung function and symptoms.
 If symptoms are mild and infrequent, short-acting anticholinergic medication may be recommended only when you need it.
 Or, if symptoms are more severe or more frequent, it may be recommended on a regular basis, up to four times a day.

 ●Short-acting combination inhaler – A combination inhaler that contains albuterol and ipratropium (Combivent) is also available.
 Combination inhalers may be used just when needed or regularly, depending on the frequency and severity of your symptoms.

 Long-acting treatments are often recommended for people who must use medication on a regular basis to control COPD symptoms.

 ●Long-acting beta agonists – Long-acting beta agonists may be recommended if your symptoms are not adequately controlled with other treatments.
-Examples of long-acting beta agonists include salmeterol, formoterol, arformoterol, which are taken twice daily, and indacaterol, which is taken once daily.
+Examples of long-acting beta agonists include salmeterol, formoterol, and arformoterol, which are taken twice daily, and indacaterol, which is taken once daily.